Beyond Corporate Media, Journalists Are Stepping Up and Speaking Up About ICE

 There is no shortage of ways people can help bring this nightmare to an end.
 Among them should include pressure campaigns on the corporate media to commit to journalistic integrity and truth.
 Outlets like CNN and The New York Times have a unique opportunity to educate millions by providing rigorous, evidence-based reporting that could serve to end the ongoing genocide—rather than enable it.

 Petitions to hold CNN and The New York Times accountable deserve support.
-But petitions aren’t enough.
-Direct actions (including protests, boycotts, and sit-ins) and strategies that target these institutions’ advertisers, revenues, and reputational interests are also required.
+But petitions aren’t enough. (including protests, boycotts, and sit-ins) and strategies that target these institutions’ advertisers, revenues, and reputational interests are also required.

 Israel’s ongoing genocidal annihilation of Palestinians in Gaza will be reviled by history—rendering the once solemn rallying cry “Never again!” cruelly hollow.